 Edegem’s new timber community center strengthens the local community

-The new community center of Edegem (Belgium) is a multifunctional, flexible and open building which is entirely made of massive timber (CLT) and is harmoniously integrated with the existing monumental exhibition center Huis Hellemans and its garden.
-For the residents of Edegem it’s an open house that invites people to meet, work, enjoy, read and experience.
-The open spaces that are now used as a library can be programmed with flexibility over time consisting of old and new media, relax, work and meeting spaces.
+The new community center of Edegem (Belgium) is a multifunctional, flexible and open building which is entirely made of massive timber (CLT).
+It is harmoniously integrated with the existing monumental exhibition center Huis Hellemans and its garden.
+For the residents of Edegem it’s an open house that invites people to meet, work, enjoy, read and get inspired.
+The open spaces that are now used as a library can be programmed with flexibility over time consisting of old and new media.
 The building reinvents the small-town cultural center for the digital age as a curated Landscape of opportunities for inspiration and communication.

-The new library is the cultural and leisure hub of Edegem and creates a ‘spatial and cultural link’ between the town square and sport complex site.
+The new library is the cultural hub of Edegem.
+It creates a spatial and cultural link between the town square and sports complex.
 Thus, it strengthens the social fabric of the historic village.
 It forms the new cultural hotspot of Edegem and is a catalyst for new cultural and social activities.
-Built with environmental responsibility at its core, two overlapping pavilion-like volumes, built from cross-laminated timber, are carefully positioned in a L-shape to separate the parking lot from the historic garden of Huis Hellemans as an oasis for reading and reflection.
+Built with environmental responsibility at its core, two overlapping pavilions are carefully positioned in a L-shape to separate the parking lot from the historic garden of Huis Hellemans as an ideal opportunity for reading and reflection.
 The building brings together a number of functions that were scattered throughout the municipality: the library, Huis Hellemans, and several administrative services.

-The center offers library spaces to read printed and digital media, an info desk and flex office space for different community organizations, a book café where you can work on your lap-top.
-It also accommodates course-, workshop- and meeting rooms.
-It also responds to the needs of local leisure clubs and artists can hold their exhibitions within these spaces.
-The centre also features a large staircase that acts like a stage for teachers to give guided tours to kids learning to use the library.
-The use of the different open spaces is curated by the librarians.
+The center offers library spaces to consume printed and digital media, it has an info desk and flex office spaces for different community organizations.
+The book café where you can work on your lap-top completes the building with accommodates course-, workshop- and meeting rooms.
+It also responds to the needs of local leisure clubs and artists.
+They can organise exhibitions in these spaces.
+The center also features a large staircase that acts like a stage for teachers to give guided tours to kids learning to use the library.
+The use of the different open rooms is curated by the librarians.
 The building is more than a place for books.
 It’s a place to meet, learn, relax and be inspired.

 - Location Edegem, Belgium